Henderson Dam Upgrade

 Another challenge was the limited supply of traditional earthfill material available on the island, with material sourcing limited to the island’s generally sandy soils.
 The closest identified and very limited clay source, which was some 25 km from the site, was nearly depleted by the end of the project, the design was optimised to account for this limitation.
 The existing embankment and foundation soils, consisting of sandy material with low fines and high moisture content, were used in the shoulders of the new embankment.
 Stringent moisture content controls and on-site supervision were required to ensure that the material could be placed and compacted.

-Having to place fill in winter was difficult for the team, as heaving was observed in the shoulder fill due to increased pore water pressure when material was marginally wet of typical moisture content specifications.
-This was caused by material with a narrow workable moisture window due to its low fines content and low plasticity.
+Having to place fill was difficult for the team due to high moisture content.
 Generally, the moisture content was reduced to a manageable range by working the stockpiles to assist with air drying of the material.
 Modelling with SEEP/W software revealed that wick drains, which are more permeable fill layers, could be strategically placed to reduce pore pressures to facilitate compaction.
-Site trials validated this design concept, allowing the embankment construction to continue in periods when the material was wetter than desired during the winter
+Site trials validated this design concept, allowing the embankment construction to continue in periods when the material was wetter than desired.

 Because our team could not be on site full time, we had to adapt to solving problems remotely.
 Cost-effective and timely solutions were developed to ensure that key elements were built in accordance with the design intent, including remote reviewing and signoff of hold points.
 This process was made possible by utilising drone imagery in conjunction with detailed images of key locations, such as foundation defects and reinforcement details.
 Imagery was provided with dimensioning and survey information, and the detailed image packs allowed the Principal Engineer to interrogate the imagery remotely.